-In June 2017, the Governmental Accounting Standards Board (GASB) issued GASB Statement No. 87, Leases.
-This standard requires the recognition of certain right to use assets and liabilities for leases that previously were classified as operating leases and as inflows of resources or outflows of resources recognized based on the payment provisions of the contract.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this standard, a lessee is required to recognize a lease liability and an intangible right to use asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+In May 2020, the Governmental Accounting Standards Board (GASB) issued GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
+This standard requires the recognition of certain right to use assets and liabilities for subscription-based information technology arrangements that previously were classified as operating leases and as inflows of resources or outflows of resources recognized based on the payment provisions of the contract.
+It establishes a single model for SBITA accounting based on the foundational principle that SBITAs are financings of the right to use an underlying software.
+Under this standard, the College is required to recognize a right-to-use subscription asset, an intangible asset, and a corresponding subscription liability.

-The College adopted the requirements of the guidance effective July 1, 2021, and has elected to apply the provisions of this standard to the beginning of the earliest period presented.
-The impact of recording right to use assets and lease receivables, and related lease liabilities and deferred inflows of resources was not significant and was presented in the statement of revenues, expenses, and changes in net position under other nonoperating revenues - other.
+The College adopted the requirements of the guidance effective July 1, 2022, and has elected to apply the provisions of this standard to the beginning of the earliest period presented.
+The impact of recording right to use assets and related SBITA was not significant and was presented in the statement of revenues, expenses, and changes in net position under other nonoperating revenues - other.